I’ll quote a few sections of this 2014 summary of 111 studies concerning stress, including the authors’ research:

 Stress has a number of known effects on epigenetic marks in the brain, producing alterations in DNA methylation and histone modifications in most of the stress-sensitive brain regions examined, including the hippocampus, amygdala, and prefrontal cortex.”

-It seemed to be taboo to note that most of and the largest of detrimental effects of stress occurred during womb-life when the mother provided the environment.
-The authors instead opted for the politically correct “the stress history of parents” phrase.
+It seemed to be taboo to note that most of – and the largest of – detrimental effects of stress occurred during womb-life in the mother’s environment.
+The authors instead opted for a politically correct “the stress history of parents” phrase.

-The referenced studies had findings relevant to the earliest periods of life, including the authors’ own Figure 1:
+Referenced studies had findings relevant to the earliest periods of life, including Figure 1:

 “Those organs that show the highest levels of retrotransposon [a repeat element (mobile DNA sequences often involved in mutations) type formed by copy-and-paste mechanisms] activity, such as the brain and placenta, also seem to be both steroidogenic and steroid-sensitive.”

-However, Figure 1 was given a beneficial context, and other studies’ findings weren’t mentioned in their contexts of the detrimental effects on the fetuses of mothers who were stressed while pregnant.
+However, Figure 1 was given a beneficial context, and other studies’ findings weren’t mentioned in their contexts of detrimental effects on fetuses of mothers who were stressed while pregnant.

 http://www.pnas.org/content/112/22/6828.full “Stress and the dynamic genome: Steroids, epigenetics, and the transposome”